nazaninsbr/A-Tour-of-My-Repositories/README.md

 3. <a href="https://github.com/nazaninsbr/Code-Generation">Code-Generation</a>

 <h3 id="hardware">Hardware</h3>

+1.
+2. <a href="https://github.com/nazaninsbr/Hardware-Design">Hardware Design</a>: single cycle CPU, Adders, MUXs and other hardware modules

 <h3 id="web">Web development</h3>

+1.
+2. <a href="https://github.com/nazaninsbr/F1-Front-Final">F1 Front</a>: the first website I made that actually looked nice
-1. <a href="https://github.com/nazaninsbr/E-Commerce-Website">E-Commerce Website</a>: not really pretty but it works!
+3. <a href="https://github.com/nazaninsbr/E-Commerce-Website">E-Commerce Website</a>: not really pretty but it works!
 2. <a href=""></a>
 3. <a href="https://github.com/nazaninsbr/User-Management">User Management</a>: the back-end of a website which would allow you to add users, delete them, let them take leaves, search them using Spring Boot
 4. <a href="https://github.com/nazaninsbr/TicTacToe-with-React">TicTacToe with React</a>: the first thing I made when trying to learn react